 Quality 100% Pure Indian Silk Scarves in Suffragette Colours

-The ‘must have’ scarf for the #VOTE100 decade – and for the Wimbledon Tennis season annually.
+The ‘must have’ scarf for all women’s suffrage events – and for the Wimbledon Tennis season annually!

 Length is 150 cms and the width is 80 cms